-We hope that California's fiscal crisis is on the mend.
-As state tax revenues increase and California becomes more solvent, court funding should increase.
+Trial courts protect public rights, public freedom and public safety.
+They are relied upon to provide essential services and support for individuals, families and our community.
 I urge everyone to remain vigilant in reminding state lawmakers that a strong economy relies on a judicial system that works.
 Your continued support is essential as we strive to seek appropriate funding levels for the court.
-With your help, I am confident that we will restore essential justice to San Mateo County.

 Robert D Foiles, Presiding Judge